Quantum fields for unitary representations of Thompson's groups F and T: The continuum limit: primary fields for Thompson's groups and The continuum limit: primary fields for Thompson's groups F and T

 \begin{definition} The \emph{discretised field operator} of type $\alpha$ at $z\in S^1$ with respect to the partition $P$ is defined to be

 \end{definition}

-{ Using products of discretised field operators at various positions allows us to define $n$-point functions.
-At a metaphorical level the $n$-point function for a state $|\psi\rangle \in\mathcal{H}$ should be something like
+Using products of discretised field operators at various positions allows us to define $n$-point functions.
+The general idea is that, for a given state $|\psi\rangle \in\mathcal{H}$, the $n$-point function should look like

 with the subscript $P$ removed.
-In this metaphorical expression the $\widehat{\phi}^\alpha(x)$ are some putative \emph{quantum field operators}.
+Here the $\hat{\phi}^\alpha(x)$ are some putative \emph{quantum field operators}.
 To actually get this to work we need a limit to eliminate the partition $P$ in the definition (\ref{eq:discretefieldoperator}) of the discretised field operator.
-We achieve this by taking a limit over all partitions $P$ refining $P$.
-The existence of these limits is a little nonobvious; we introduce some auxiliary definitions to facilitate the proof.}
+We achieve this by taking a limit over all partitions refining $P$.
+The existence of these limits is not obvious; we introduce some auxiliary definitions to facilitate the proof.